 Typical language included in the statement: “I understand if the information in this affidavit is incorrect or unforeseen circumstances within the 24 month period disqualify me, I may be liable to the IRS for up to 10% of the sales price of the property, plus interest and penalties.”

-If the sales price is more than $300,000 or the Buyer does not intend to occupy the property the required time as indicated above; and the seller is a foreign person then withholding is necessary, the rate will be 10% on purchase prices which do not exceed $1 million.
+If the sales price is between $300,000 and $1,000,000 and the Buyer does intend to occupy the property the required time as indicated above; and the seller is a foreign person then withholding is necessary, the rate will be 10% on purchase price which do not exceed $1 million.
 If the price is higher than $1 million, the new rate (on dispositions after February 17, 2016) of 15% will apply.
 Withholding on the full sales price is required even if the transaction is one in which an installment sale is completed.

 It is the buyer, not the seller, who is obligated for withholding and reporting required by FIRPTA at the time of the sale.
 Unless the transaction is exempt from withholding, the buyer must report the sale to the I.R.S. on Forms 8288 and 8288-A, and pay the required tax withholding, by the 20th day after the date of transfer.
 The “date of transfer” is the first date consideration is paid or a liability transferred (excluding payments before title passage such as earnest money and deposits).
 This deadline is extended to the 20th day after the I.R.S. accepts or denies a legitimate application for a “withholding certificate”, if the application is filed on or before the transfer date.
 In order to complete the appropriate reporting forms or apply for a withholding certificate the foreign person must have a tax identification number (ITIN).
 To apply for an ITIN the foreign person must file form W7 with the IRS.